 If you see an increase in the amount you own or any applications that you didn’t make, get in touch with your creditor immediately.
 Your lenders should resolve any damage to your score quickly if you fall victim to fraud.
 If the problem is left unaddressed, you will be liable for whatever debt the fraudster accumulates on your account.

 Unfortunately you can’t wipe out any past mistakes you have made on your credit report, but you can do some damage control and ideally pay off anything that is outstanding.

 2020 has seen the highest surge in people using Open Banking in the UK, which does not come as a surprise considering its benefits.
 Firstly, Open Banking can make the process of getting a loan quicker and easier as it checks whether you’re worthy of credit in a matter of minutes.
 Rather than relying on your credit history, it simply assesses your current financial situation.

-At Salad Money, we use Open Banking to be able to provide small, affordable loans to NHS and public sector workers.
+At Salad Money, we use Open Banking to be able to provide small, affordable loans to key workers.
 This is because we recognise the challenges involved in accessing financial support as someone who has a unique mixture of income streams.
-NHS workers are among the highest number of people applying for loans across the country, but they are often targeted with high interest rates.
 We believe that their ability to access loans should not be solely based on their credit history, but their financial situation at present.

 Contact us today to find out more about our fair lending practices - and no need to worry about your credit score!